piemo/Piemo-creative-coding/README.md

-# Piemo-creative-coding
+# Piemo's creative coding collection

-personal collection of creative coding projects
+This is my personal bin in which i throw all my personal creative stuff done for fun.
+Something may be broken.